frappe/erpnext_documentation/user/manual/en/selling/sales-order.md

 To know more about Payment Terms, [click here](/docs/user/manual/en/accounts/payment-terms).

 ### 3.7 Terms and Conditions
-To know about adding Terms and Conditions, [click here](/docs/user/manual/en/setting-up/print/terms-and-conditions)
+There may be certain terms and conditions on the Item you're selling, these can be applied here.
+To know about adding Terms and Conditions, [click here](/docs/user/manual/en/setting-up/print/terms-and-conditions).

 ### 3.8 Print Settings
 #### Letterhead